AndreMikulec/azwTOazw3/meta/OTHER.md

 Go to ONEPLUS A5000
 Go to Android/data/com.amazon.kindle/files/B0CG3RL6VD.

-Long tap and old down on the NEW folder B0CG3RL6VD until the folder is checkmarked in Green and higlighted in Green.
+Long tap and hold down on the NEW folder B0CG3RL6VD until the folder is checkmarked in Green and higlighted in Green.
 At the windows upper right, select the vertical dots and choose "Copy To".
 From the upper left corner choose ONEPLUS A5000.